ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

  - A1: Placed on the ear to measure the average of all electrodes
  - C3: Placed on the left primary motor cortex, measures motor movement of the right hand
- - C4: Placed on the left primary motor cortex, measures motor movement of the right arm
+ - C4: Placed on the right primary motor cortex, measures motor movement of the left hand
  - CZ: Placed on the center top of the head, measures possible temporal lobe epilepsy
  - F3: Placed on the left frontal lobe, measures motor control and imagined movement